Women investing in women.

 Betsy Brown is CEO of Pendleton Square Trust Company and also serves as a Director of the Trust Company.
 Prior to joining Pendleton Square, Betsy worked at Cumberland Trust and JPMorgan Private Bank serving affluent families throughout the Southeast.
 She also worked for more than 10 years at SunTrust Robinson Humphrey.
 In addition to her professional responsibilities, Betsy serves many roles in the community and brings her expertise in finance as a general partner in the JumpFund.

 Stefanie is a wealth advisory and banking veteran, an entrepreneur and angel investor.
 When not dedicating time to The JumpFund, she serves as Founder & CEO of AegleWealth.
 In spring 2019, she joined the board of JumpFund portfolio company and fintech Worthy Financial.
-Stefanie began her career investing over a decade with a national bank advising affluent families with wealth-building strategies which involved trusts and estates, investments, private banking and charitable planning.
+Stefanie began her career with a national bank advising affluent families with wealth-building strategies which involved trusts and estates, investments, private banking and charitable planning.
 After obtaining her MBA, she joined a de novo bank and discovered her inner-entrepreneur, developing a love for start-ups and strategies around innovation.
 She’s served on numerous non-profit boards and attributes community engagement as integral to her leadership evolution and essential in maintaining her state of wellbeing.

 Shelley Prevost is the Co-founder of Big Self School, a personal growth learning community helping people to live more meaningful lives.
 She is a licensed therapist, educational psychologist, and leadership coach.
 Shelley was previously the Director of Happiness and partner at Chattanooga-based VC firm, Lamp Post Group, and has also worked as a performance consultant and a startup CEO.
 After working as a business psychologist and startup executive for over 10 years, Shelley has returned to her roots in positive psychology, promoting self-awareness and emotional intelligence in all their forms.
 She has written about her work on purpose, relationships, workplace culture, and leadership in columns for Inc. and The Huffington Post.
 Her work has also appeared in Time, Yahoo Business, Fast Company, LifeHacker, and Business Insider.
 Passionate about helping women develop authentic leadership, Shelley gave a 2015 TEDx talk entitled "Lead Like a Girl."